IntentSoftware/docs/articles/how-to-guides/use-stereotypes/use-stereotypes.md

 Install the `MyModule.Entities` to to your `TestApp` in Intent Architect.

 Open up the Domain designer and select one of your Entity Classes that are found on your current selected diagram.
 You will notice that all of them will have the `Serializable` stereotype present in their property displays and that there is one field thats of type `checkbox`.
-Depending on state of the checkbox, the `[Serializable]` attribute will be generated for that class or not.
+The net result will be determined by the state of that check-box.
+For a given Entity class, if in the designer the check-box is checked, then it will generate that C# class with the `[Serializable]` attribute.
+If not, it will omit the generation of that attribute.